devpat0304/Online-Store/README.md

 # 🛒 Online Store

 An **interactive Java-based console application** that simulates the core operations of a small convenience store 🏪.
-This project was developed as part of **CSE 1325: Object-Oriented Programming** at **The University of Texas at Arlington** 🎓 by Group #30.
+This project was developed as part of **CSE 1325: Object-Oriented Programming** at **The University of Texas at Arlington** 🎓

 The **Online Store** application allows users to browse a selection of virtual products — such as 🍞 bread, 🥛 milk, 🥤 soda, and more — and add them to a digital shopping cart 🛍️.
 It incorporates **object-oriented principles** like **inheritance**, **polymorphism**, and **modular design**, with separate classes for handling products, tax rules, checkout, and receipt generation.